Can You Play Settlers Of Catan With 2 Players? The Answer May Surprise You!

 Increasing the rolls also increases the likelihood of being robbed.
 So spend those resources quickly.

-This variation builds on the variation.
 Set up the game with 3 settlements.
-There is no inter-player trading in this variant but you can still trade with the bank.
+There is no inter-player trading in this variant but you can still perform maritime trades.

 The first player puts down a settlement and road then the second player places two settlements and roads.
 Next the first player places two settlements and roads and the second player finishes off with one settlement and road.